open-telemetry/opentelemetry-specification/specification/overview.md

 ### Trace

-**Traces** in OpenTelemetry are defined implicitly by their spans.
+**Traces** in OpenTelemetry are defined implicitly by their **Spans**.
+A span is the building block of a trace and is a named, timed operation that represents a piece of the workflow in a distributed system.
 In particular, you can think of a trace as a directed acyclic graph (DAG) of spans, where the edges between spans are defined as parent/child relationship.

-For example, the following is an example trace made up of six spans:
+For example, the following example shows a trace made up of six spans:

 ```
 Causal relationships between spans in a single trace